saadricklamar/sb-comp-challenge-2/README.md

 This Static Comp had us replicate an in-depth profile page with a sidebar, searchbar, and graphs.
-Since I did an NBA theme for my CARD UI, I decided to stick with that theme by creating an NBA profile page.
-Users can search for specific teams, players, or statistical categories.
+Since I did an NBA theme for my CARD UI, I decided to stick with that theme by creating a NBA profile page.
+In theory, users can search for specific teams, players, or statistical categories.
 This site is fairly responsive when it comes to tablets and mobile phones.